ossu/computer-science/README.md

 You are encouraged to do the assignments and exams for each course, but what really matters is whether you can *use* your knowledge to solve a real world problem.

 After you've gotten through all of Core CS and the parts of Advanced CS relevant to you, you should think about a problem that you can solve using the knowledge you've acquired.
-Not only does real project work look great on a resume, the project will *validate* and *consolidate* your knowledge.
+Not only does real project work look great on a resume, but the project will also *validate* and *consolidate* your knowledge.
 You can create something entirely new, or you can find an existing project that needs help via websites like [CodeTriage](https://www.codetriage.com/) or